Roadmap

 Unified API for all Omra services

-All Omra products connect to email the same way — unified authorization, the same interface for creating mailboxes, aliases, and forwarding rules.
+All Omra products connect to email the same way — unified authorization, the same interface for creating mailboxes, aliases, and forwards.

 • Unified authorization protocol between services